ionnss/ionnss/README.md

 I’m **Leo**.
 I`ve been coding my way through bugs by day and decoding minds by afternoon.
 Think of me as a **part-time developer, part-time psychologist, full-time curious human**.

-I like building things that mix logic with a touch of chaos ⚡️ —
-whether it’s wrangling Rust lifetimes, spinning up Go backends,
-or finding creative ways tech can make me have some quality alone time.

 ### 🛠️ Stacks I Play With

 ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)